Yosemite: July 2011 – Trip Report

 Monday, 11 July 2011

 Gotta love flying west.
 Jeff and I left XNA around 1pm, flew to Sacramento via Denver and arrived around 5pm that afternoon.
 Just in time to get in a rental car and head for the hills.
+It would have been better if we’d gotten to the Scaffidi ford dealership me, but since time was of essence, we took a rental.
 Our goal was to get to the park before dark, so we might find our way around.
 The plan ALMOST worked.

 We drove and drove and drove and drove, and finally started seeing signs for Yosemite.
 The closer we got, the cuter the towns.
 We drove through several little tourist towns — signs everywhere for tours, rentals, bed & breakfasts.
 And we were steadily gaining elevation.
 At one point, our printed Yahoo Maps directions had us take a slight shortcut off the main highway.
 As we turned, we saw a sign warning us to turn off the AC in the car.
 Now THAT’S an incline.
 I watched the GPS as we climbed about 1500 feet in 4 minutes!